Tenant Server Hosting: Roles & Responsibilities

 When required, Data Center Operations Services (DCOS) will work with the tenant to establish data center connectivity to the storage area network (SAN) for their hardware.

 Data Center Operations Services (DCOS) will take delivery of the tenants hardware, provided they have given advance notification via the DCOS Standard Service Request Form.
 This form includes type and amount of equipment, vendor and anticipated delivery date.
 Upon receipt of equipment, Data Center Operations Services (DCOS) will note any apparent damage and notify the tenant.

 Once equipment arrives from either the tenant or directly from a vendor, Data Center Operations Services (DCOS) will install the equipment in the cabinet, ensure all network and power are ready, and then notify tenant that they will be able to complete the installation of their operating system and applications.

-Data Center Operations Services (DCOS) will securely dispose of equipment once tenant has forwarded a copy of their completed and signed asset disposal form to OIT-ENTSVCS@lists.umn.edu and submitted a Standard Service Request Form.
+Data Center Operations Services (DCOS) will securely dispose of equipment once tenant has forwarded a copy of their completed and signed asset disposal form to OIT-ENTSVCS@lists.umn.edu and submitted a Data Center Standard Request form.